What are Enquiry Web Forms?

 You can see the Enquiries created by this form from the Enquiries page on the Enquiry Form record, or from the full Enquiries list under the Marketing menu area.

 After opening that record, you'll be shown the data that was included in the submitted form, along with a link back to the form record.
-You can then choose whether to convert the Enquiry to an Opportunity (using the 'Convert' button) or discard it (using the 'Discard' button).
+You can then choose whether to convert the Enquiry to an Opportunity, Problem or Contact/Company (using the 'Convert' button) or just delete it (using the 'Discard' button).

 UTM parameters will automatically be picked up from the page the form is embedded on if they're present and will be stored into matching UTM fields on the Enquiry record, available for reporting on if required.